noelwelsh/making-eyes/index.markdown

 This book should provide everything you need to develop in BlueEyes and deploy to production environments using many machines.

 This book covers version *0.6* of BlueEyes, currently `0.6.0-SNAPSHOT`.
 I assume you know how to use Scala, and are comfortable with your development environment of choice.
 Certain aspects of this book, such as the section on deployment, go beyond pure software development.
 When I discuss build systems, I give examples for SBT.
-When discussing system administration I assrume a Unix-like system.
+When discussing system administration I assume a Unix-like system.

 This book is still a work in progress, and all feedback is greatly appreciated!